vadym-sec/SOC-Analyst-Writeups/README.md

 ##  Goal

-To gain the skills required for an professional specialist in SOC Analyst role and build a strong, practical cybersecurity foundation.
+To become a SOC Analyst with strong practical skills in detection, log analysis, and incident response, and to build a solid foundation in real-world cybersecurity operations.

 ---